 Yellow Tail’s success as a brand is mainly due to the brand’s marketing efforts.

 Trying to penetrate the American market, the manufacturer realized it couldn't compete with European wines and their traditions (perhaps even their quality).

-It is generally hard to target the same wine connoisseurs who are so used to European and Italian wines, and new brands can rarely parry successfully with their branding based on heritage.
+It is generally hard to target the same wine connoisseurs who are so used to European and Italian wines from the finest wineries, and new brands can rarely parry successfully with their branding based on heritage.
 So, once again, we have a story of how branding and label design positioned this wine brand in a positive light.